 These needs are linked to (i) displacement, (ii) forced child recruitment, (iii) sexual and gender-based violence, (iv) lack of access to basic services and (v) extortion.
 Since the beginning of the COVID-19 pandemic, armed groups have been taking advantage of lockdown measures to strengthen their control.

-Assistance is needed to provide for immediate needs (health, water and sanitation, shelter, essential household items) as well as safety and protection and recovery of livelihoods.
-Asylum seekers have additional needs linked to their uncertain legal status in their host country, often limiting their access to services and employment, and to the rise in xenophobia and discrimination.
+Vulnerable people require humanitarian assistance for basic needs such as health, water and sanitation, shelter, as well as safety, protection and recovery of resources.
+Asylum seekers also face the challenge of the uncertain legal status in their host country.
+This limits their access to services and employment, and increases xenophobia and discrimination.

-To better respond to natural hazards and the increased food insecurity, communities and local institutions need to be further empowered and increase their coping capacities.
+To respond to natural hazards and the increasing food insecurity, communities and local institutions need to strengthen their resilience and coping capacities.

-According to the UN Office for the Coordination of Humanitarian Affairs, 5.2 million people in need were living in the northern sub-region of Central America (Guatemala, Honduras, El Salvador) before the coronavirus pandemic.
-This figure represents 17% of the CAM population and has significantly increased compared to the 3.5 million registered in 2016.
+According to the UN Office for the Coordination of Humanitarian Affairs (UNOCHA), before COVID-19, there were around 5.2 million people in need in the northern sub-region of Central America (Guatemala, Honduras, El Salvador).
+By August 2021, this figure increased to 8.3 million people.

-The European Union is one of the few donors that started targeted funding in 2018, responding to urgent relief needs generated by violence, while addressing food insecurity and disaster preparedness and response throughout the region.
+The EU is responding to urgent relief needs in Central America generated by violence and addressing food insecurity, the humanitarian consequences of forced displacement and disaster preparedness throughout the region.

-The EU also included funding dedicated to disaster preparedness and shock responsiveness, through the integration of protection and information management strengthening at the community, national and regional levels.
+Our funding also includes dedicated programmes for disaster preparedness and shock responsiveness, through the integration of protection and information management on community, national and regional levels.